Tourist Places to Visit Near Indore Within 200 km: My Favorite Day Trips & Weekend Getaways

 • Take a boat ride through lotus-dotted ponds (early morning is magical).

-• Go birdwatching and spot herons, kingfishers and sometimes flamingos.
+• Go birdwatching and spot herons, kingfishers, and sometimes flamingos.

 • Enjoy quiet photography sessions—the reflections and colors are unreal.